slopezpereyra/cgraphs/README.md

 natural numbers and `FLAG` one of the follownig strings:
     - `STD_FLAG` : Specifies that this is a "standard" graph, i.e. unweighted and uncolored.
     - `W_FLAG` : Specifies that this is a weighted graph.
-    - `C_FLAG`: Specifies that this is a colored graph.
+    - `COL_FLAG`: Specifies that this is a colored graph.
 - The rest of the lines are of the form `e x y` for standard graphs or `e x y w` for weighted graphs.
 Each `x y` pair is read into an edge, with weight `w` if the graph is weighted.